March 22, 2013 • 1:13 pm 0

 These fake nudes and porn shots have been around since the early days of the internet, when they circulated in usenet newsgroups devoted to such images of popular celebrities and public figures.
 They are made from nude photographs or porn images, downloaded or scanned in, which then have the faces or features of a celebrity “photoshopped” onto them, with varying degrees of skill.
 Most often they are clearly identified as fakes, but every now and then one is taken as possibly genuine, though usually not for long, and it seems to be a point of honor with many of the fakers to identify their work as such, and even to sign it.

 These fakes might be dismissed as little more than technologically sophisticated versions of crude caricatures in toilet stalls, but it is also possible to see them in a much more disturbing light—as the products of, or fuel for, the deranged sexual fantasies of celebrity stalkers.
 The truth is probably closer to the harmless end of the spectrum.
 As long as there have been stars, and hormonally-addled teenagers, there have been sexual fantasies about stars.
-Photoshop and the internet have simply provided a way of producing elaborate visions of those fantasies, and sharing them (for which I am at times, against my better judgment, quite thankful).
+Photoshop and the internet have simply provided a way of producing elaborate visions of those fantasies, and sharing them.
 (All that being said, I do want to acknowledge that the women—and occasional man—depicted in this way may find it disturbing and offensive.)

 As I said, though, I was a bit surprised at how quickly faked images of the Doctor’s newest companion appeared.
 Before the second episode of the new series of Doctor Who had aired, I’d already stumbled across one fake—albeit a fairly mild one, shared via a link in a chat session on a website devoted to Doctor Who (see below; there is some mild NSFW material below the fold, but nothing hardcore).